Minneapolis Police chief says Derek Chauvin's actions were 'in no way, shape or form' proper | NewsChannel 3-12

 Blackwell testified Chauvin was regularly instructed in defensive tactics and the proper use of force.
 Since he trained officers in the field, Chauvin had additional training.

-The testimony cuts at the heart of the defense’s argument that Chauvin acted within his police training and employed an appropriate use of force.
+Their testimony cuts at the heart of the defense’s argument that Chauvin acted within his police training and employed an appropriate use of force.
+Earlier on Monday, the doctor who treated Floyd at a Minneapolis hospital testified that he believed Floyd likely died of asphyxia.

 The first week of the trial in Minneapolis centered on a blow-by-blow breakdown of Floyd’s last day, including video from a bevy of cellphones, surveillance cameras and police body cameras; harrowing testimony from bystanders who watched Chauvin kneel on Floyd; descriptions from paramedics and police supervisors who responded to the scene; and Chauvin’s own statements about what happened.